 So here’s my/our background.
-After spending much of my twenties in grad school or trying to launch my own startup, I didn’t have much to show, financially.
+After spending much of my twenties in grad school or trying to launch my own startup, I didn’t have much financially to show for it.
 No credit card debt, but a lot of student loan debt and pretty much no savings.

 As I neared 30, I started working for tech companies.
-Jen and I got married, and she had also changed careers a couple years prior.
-We both experienced some great career milestones.
+My wife had also changed careers a couple years prior, and we both progressed professionally.
+Jen and I got married in a traditional (read: pretty expensive) ceremony.
 After our wedding, we decided to make 2016 a carefree year of travel before trying to become parents.
-Then 2017 became a year of adulting, as we bought a house while Jen was expecting.
+2017 became a year of adulting, with us buying a house while Jen was expecting.
 So we haven’t exactly been frugal, and we know we need to be more intentional and sustainable for the long-run.

 Where we’re at today

 So here we are in 2018.
 We’ve got our house, and Natalie has joined our family.
 We’re in good financial shape and we’re doing a lot of individual smart things, but what we don’t have is a holistic financial plan.
 I’ve made that one of my goals of the year.
 Jen has graciously delegated to me full latitude to figure this thing out.